Thrikkakara Temple

 The main temple festival is during the Onam season, which falls on the month of August or September and is the most important event of the religious calendar here.
-The Onasadya or the Onam feast is held in a grand manner in the temple with people of various religions participating in it.
-After East India Company and Marthandavarma illegally annexed the territory from Kingdom of Kochi, the Onam festival was jointly organized by the 61 Naduvazhis (local rulers) under the leadership of the Maharaja of Travancore, till India regained independence.
-Communal harmony continues to be the hallmark of the celebrations, with people belonging to different religions turning out in large numbers for the Sadya in keeping with the spirit of the festival.
+After East India Company and Marthandavarma annexed the territory from Kingdom of Kochi, the Onam festival was jointly organized by the 61 Naduvazhis (local rulers) under the leadership of the Maharaja of Travancore, till India regained independence.
+Communal harmony continues to be the hallmark of the celebrations, with people belonging to different religions turning out in large numbers for the Onasadya or the Onam feast in keeping with the spirit of the festival.
 Apart from Onam, the temple also observes important festivals in the Hindu calendar such as Vishu, Makara Sankranti, Navarathri and Saraswati Puja.

 Architecture and deities

-The temple complex, which is enclosed in a large area with picturesque surroundings, holds the main sanctum dedicated to Lord Vamana.
-The sanctum sanctorum of the main shrine houses the idol of Vishnu.
-The idol is in the form of Lord Vamana preparing to place his foot on the Brahmin Asura King Mahabali.
-Lord Parashurama is said to have established the temple.
-The temple also houses records containing the earliest mention of the celebration of the Onam festival dating to 861 Common Era.
+The temple complex, which is enclosed in a large area, holds the main sanctum dedicated to Vamana.
+The icon of Vamana is depicted preparing to place his foot on the Asura King Mahabali.
+Parashurama is said to have established the temple.
+The temple also houses records containing the earliest mention of the celebration of the Onam festival dating to 861 CE.
 The temple is under the administration of the Travancore Devaswom Board.

 The sub-deities of Vamana temple are Bhagavati, Sasthavu, Gopalakrishna, Nāga, Brahmarakshasa and Yakshi.
-The Brahmarakshas shrine is located in the outer complex, along with a Banyan-tree god (ആൽദേവത) and the Sarpa Kavu.
+The Brahmarakshasa shrine is located in the outer complex, along with a Banyan-tree god (ആൽദേവത) and the Sarpa Kavu.
 Surrounding the inner complex walls is a series of thousands of lamps called Chuttuvilakku which translates to 'surrounding lamps'.
 There are two ponds associated with the temple, one is the Kapilatheertham located closer to the temple on the Northern side of the sanctum sanctorum, and is accessible only to priests.
 The other pond is located on the Northern side outside the temple walls, and is used regularly during the Aaraattu ceremonial bath of the idol during Onam celebrations.

-There is also a Shiva temple beside the main Vamanamoorthy temple, which was renovated in 2014.
+There is also a Shiva temple beside the main Vamana temple, which was renovated in 2014.
 It houses idols of the deities Shiva, Ganesha, Karthikeya and Durga.
 Not much is known about the age and origin of the Shiva temple except that it underwent renovation around a hundred years ago.

 Apart from the shrines and ponds, the temple complex houses three stages or halls for cultural performances called Naimishaaranyam, and a temple auditorium at the South-west corner.
 The auditorium is regularly used for weddings and meeting, and for conducting the Onam feast during the festival.